 Filmmaker Richard Linklater (Dazed and Confused, Before Sunset) returns to his Texas roots for this delightfully pokerfaced black comedy — based on a true story — about East Texas assistant funeral home director Bernie Tiede (Jack Black).
+He taught Sunday school, sang in the church choir and was always willing to lend a helping hand.
 Everyone loved and appreciated Bernie, so it came as no surprise when he befriended Marjorie Nugent (Shirley MacLaine), an affluent widow who was as well known for her sour attitude as her fortune.
 Driven by her cruelty to put four bullets in her, Bernie goes to great lengths to keep up the illusion that she’s still alive.
 At Century and Mayan. — Landmark Theatres

 THE BEST EXOTIC MARIGOLD HOTEL

-A group of British retirees (Judi Dench, Bill Nighy, Tom Wilkinson, Maggie Smith) decide to “outsource” their retirement to less expensive and seemingly exotic India.
+The Best Exotic Marigold Hotel is a witty comedy-drama about a group of British retirees (Judi Dench, Bill Nighy, Tom Wilkinson, Maggie Smith) who decide to “outsource” their retirement to less expensive and seemingly exotic India.
 Enticed by advertisements for the newly restored Marigold Hotel and bolstered with visions of a life of leisure, they arrive to find the place a shell of its former self.
 At Century and Esquire. — Landmark Theatres

+It’s 1984, and on the rural East Coast of New Zealand “Thriller” is changing kids’ lives.
 This is a hilarious and heartfelt coming-of-age tale about heroes, magic and Michael Jackson.
 Boy is a dreamer who lives with his brother, a tribe of deserted cousins and his Nan.
 Boy’s other hero, his father, is the subject of fantasies: a deep sea diver, war hero and a close relation of Michael Jackson (he can even dance like him).
 In reality he is an inept, wannabe gangster who has been in jail for robbery.
-At Denver FilmCenter/Colfax. — Boedecker Theater
+When his father returns home after seven years, Boy is forced to confront the man he thought he remembered, find his own potential, and learn to get along without the hero he imagined.
+At Boedecker Theater and Denver FilmCenter/Colfax. — Boedecker Theater

 This nature documentary follows a baby chimpanzee and his family as they survive in the African forest.
 At Century and Colony Square. — Los Angeles Times/ MCT